woudc/woudc-guidebook/en/index.md

 1. The contributor uploads data in extCSV format to the FTP site.
 2. The WOUDC collects data from the FTP.
-3. There is a 72 hour waiting period before processing to allow for submission of revised data by the contributor.
-4. The WOUDC processes data, validates contributor and site information.
+3. The WOUDC processes data, validates contributor and site information.
-5. If issues are discovered during validation, the WOUDC operator will inform the contributor.
+4. If issues are discovered during validation, the WOUDC operator will inform the contributor.
-6. If no issues are found, data will be published on the website and available for download from the website, geospatial web services or Web Accessible Folder (WAF).
+5. If no issues are found, data will be published on the website and available for download from the website, geospatial web services or Web Accessible Folder (WAF).

 A flow chart highlighting the data submission procedure can be found in Figure 2.